Jump to navigation

 A recording of the community meeting for this project can be found at www.estes.org/videos.

-Light & Power will begin work on electric system upgrades in the Carriage Hills area by early February 2019.
+Light & Power will begin work on electric system upgrades in the Carriage Hills area starting Monday, February 4, 2019.
 This is a continuation of Light & Power’s efforts to steadily upgrade lines in its service area.
 This project includes installation of insulated aerial power lines to increase system reliability and power quality, protect wildlife and reduce wildfire risk from faulting or sparking lines.
 The Carriage Hills project area is bordered by Lakeshore Drive on the north, Larkspur Avenue and Grey Fox Drive on the west, and Fish Creek Road on the east and south.
 The project is anticipated to be complete by the end of 2019.
+Residents of the project area are encouraged to watch this page for periodic project updates.

 As part of the rebuild, crews will replace about half of the poles and upgrade most of the transformers.
 They will also install aerial conduit for future fiber optic installation for smart grid communications.